 We’re all for guzzling organic kale smoothies on a daily basis.
 But if you’re really serious about living a greener, healthier, less chemical-laden lifestyle, it’s time to start thinking about buying an eco-friendly mattress.

 Most conventional mattresses are made from synthetic fibers and polyurethane foam, which is derived from petroleum.
 But since the big conventional brands aren’t exactly shouting it from the rooftops, most consumers don’t realize that these materials typically awash in icky chemicals.
 Yikes.

-Here’s the deal: The petroleum used to make polyurethane foam can emit volatile organic compounds (VOCs), a class of toxins that includes formaldehyde, benzene, and naphthalene.
-According to the EPA, exposure to VOCs can cause:
+Here’s the deal: The petroleum used to make polyurethane foam can emit volatile organic compounds (VOCs), a class of toxins that includes formaldehyde, benzene, and naphthalene.exposure to VOCs can cause:

 - Eye, nose, and throat irritation